VisorHPC/VisorHPC.github.io/README.md

 ## Topics of Interest:

+* All subjects concerning virtualization solutions in HPC, especially:
-* employment of virtual machines and/or software containers in HPC
+* Employment of virtual machines and/or software containers in HPC
-* checkpointing and/or migration solutions for resiliency and malleability in HPC
+* Checkpointing and/or migration solutions for resiliency and malleability in HPC
-* solutions for network virtualization regarding HPC interconnects
+* Solutions for network virtualization regarding HPC interconnects

 ## Call for Papers:

-* open call for papers
+* Open call for papers
-* all papers to be peer-reviewed
+* All papers to be peer-reviewed
-* accepted papers will be published online
+* Accepted papers will be published online